mattmakai/fullstackpython.com/content/pages/examples/flask/flask-templating-render-template.markdown

 def reset(token):
     try:
         email = ts.loads(token, salt='password-reset-key', max_age=86400)
-    # The token can either expire or be invalid
     except:
         abort(404)
     form = user_forms.Reset()
     if form.validate_on_submit():
         user = models.User.query.filter_by(email=email).first()
-        # Check the user exists
         if user is not None:
             user.password = form.password.data
-            # Update the database with the user
             db.session.commit()
-            # Send to the signin page
             flash('Your password has been reset, you can sign in.', 'positive') return redirect(url_for('userbp.signin'))
         else: